Psy-Fer/interARTIC/README.md

 conda env create -f environment.yml
 ```

+### Trouble installing Artic?

+Follow [this link](https://artic.readthedocs.io/en/latest/installation/) to access the documentation for installing Artic.

 ## Installing the Redis Server and Celery

-Follow this link to install the Redis Server ```https://redis.io/topics/quickstart```, then enter the following into your command prompt:
+To install the redis server, enter the following into your command prompt in your base folder:

 ```
 bash run-redis.sh
 ```

+Alternatively, you can follow [this link](https://redis.io/topics/quickstart) to install the Redis Server manually.

 ## Installing Python packages for Redis, Celery and Flask